MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-rotating-reflecting-and-skewing-images-use.md

 ---
-Description: 'You can rotate, reflect, and skew an image by specifying destination points for the upper-left, upper-right, and lower-left corners of the original image.' ms.assetid: '1e982d84-8749-451b-89a8-81440fcee439'
+Description: You can rotate, reflect, and skew an image by specifying destination points for the upper-left, upper-right, and lower-left corners of the original image. ms.assetid: 1e982d84-8749-451b-89a8-81440fcee439
-title: 'Rotating, Reflecting, and Skewing Images'
+title: Rotating, Reflecting, and Skewing Images ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Rotating, Reflecting, and Skewing Images